pyca/cryptography/docs/faq.rst

 Installing cryptography with OpenSSL 0.9.8 or 1.0.0 fails
 ---------------------------------------------------------

-The OpenSSL project has dropped support for the 0.9.8 and 1.0.0 release serieses.
+The OpenSSL project has dropped support for the 0.9.8 and 1.0.0 release series.
 Since they are no longer receiving security patches from upstream, ``cryptography`` is also dropping support for them.
 To fix this issue you should upgrade to a newer version of OpenSSL (1.0.1 or later).
 This may require you to upgrade to a newer operating system.